justunsix/rust-tests/atuin-tests/pr2543/README.md

 ```

-The error also occurs when testing with atuin/main in nushell in the same environment, so error
-is not caused by changes in the PR.

 ### Fix

-It was found that files in `~/.local/share/atuin` were causing issues with the install.
+- During testing, run the commands in the "Test on Windows 11" section under comment `# Temporarily change where atuin stores it's database`, then retry tests.

+#### Explanation

+If the step was not done, Atuin will try to migrate the database schema to a new format and files in `~/.local/share/atuin` will be an issue.

-- There was a problem with the local `~/.local/share/atuin/records.db`.
-Fix was to delete `records.db` and have a new one generated.
+- The local `~/.local/share/atuin/records.db` will attempt to be migrated.
+A not recommended fix is to delete `records.db` and have a new one generated.
 - The system could run powershell and nushell fine with atuin and they successfully shared `~/.local/share/atuin/`
-- System could run powershell and nushell fine and they share that directory.